 The Maryland Sexual Assault Kit Inititiative (SAKI) is a statewide effort to submit all eligible sexual assault evidence kits (SAEKs) collected prior to May 2018 for testing.
 If you had a sexual assault forensic exam and reported a sexual assault to law enforcement prior to May 2018, your sexual assault evidence kit ("rape kit") may be considered for forensic testing under the SAKI Project.
 MCASA is encouraging survivors who are seeking information about their kit to contact an MCASA SAKI Advocate to discuss any kit testing status updates.

 Help and information is always available.
-Click here for safety planning and self-care tips.
-There are also resources underserved populations and Victim Information and Notification Everyday (VINE) and victim compensation.
+Click below to access resources about the Victim Information and Notification Everyday (VINE) system, victim compensation, safety planning, and resources for underserved populations.